Federal HealthCare Fraud Attorneys – Defense

 Uncertainty

 When you stall and wait, government attorneys have already been on your case for years or months.
 Your life can become a nightmare without getting the legal help you need.
 One of the most significant pain points for those facing a False Claims Act investigation is the overwhelming uncertainty.
 You might wonder, “Will I lose my business?
 Will I face jail time?“ These are critical concerns, but rest assured that not every investigation leads to criminal charges or extreme penalties.
-Our team of Qui Tam Defense Attorneys is adept at building robust defenses, from questioning the intent behind the alleged false claims to challenging the government’s evidence.
+Our team of Qui Tam Defense Attorneys and government fraud investigation lawyers is adept at building robust defenses, from questioning the intent behind the alleged false claims to challenging the government’s evidence.
 We provide comprehensive representation for all types of Federal Fraud cases, including Medicare and Medicaid fraud, procurement fraud, and allegations related to the Trade Agreements Act or Buy American Act.

 Are You Facing HealthCare Fraud Charges?
 Learn How to Protect Yourself Here